Divorce Attorney in Barrington

 Uncontested Divorce in Illinois

-Also known as a “dissolution of marriage”, a divorce becomes uncontested when both spouses agree on every term.
-These terms include issues such as child custody, debt division, spousal maintenance, child support, and more.
-Uncontested divorces are preferred by many who want a faster and more affordable divorce.
+Also called a “dissolution of marriage,” a divorce becomes uncontested when both spouses agree on every term.
+These terms often include issues like child custody, debt division, spousal maintenance, and child support.
+Uncontested divorces appeal to many who want a faster and more affordable divorce.

-Since uncontested divorces have no official waiting period, spouses only need to meet the residency requirements of Illinois.
-It states that you or your spouse must have resided within state borders for at least 90 days prior to filing.
+Uncontested divorces have no official waiting period.
+Spouses only need to meet the Illinois residency requirement, which means that you or your spouse must have lived in the state for at least 90 days before filing.

-If you are seeking an even faster form of divorce, couples can move the process along quicker by filing for a “joint simplified dissolution”.
-You may qualify for this if all the following are true:
+If you want an even faster form of divorce, you may qualify for a “joint simplified dissolution.”
+You may be eligible if you meet the following conditions:

-- You meet the residency requirements and will fill out the forms together with your spouse
+- You meet the residency requirements and complete the forms together with your spouse

-- You and your spouse have been married less than 8 years
+- You and your spouse have been married for less than 8 years

 - You and your spouse agree to waive alimony